 One of the oldest institutions in Paris’s Haute Cuisine fine dining scene, I locked in this restaurant to visit and after a 2nd try was finally granted my wish.
 After consulting friends and foodies who visit Paris frequently, it was interesting many of them also mentioned 2 Starred Le Cinq as the place to be at.
 I definitely had that on my agenda as it has a sister restaurant in Caprice in Hong Kong, but after visiting the highly regarded Paris (Le Meurice ***) last trip around, and on a later trip trying out the controversial Japanese-inspired (Sur Mesure by Thierry Marx **) plus previous places before my time of taking food pics, I decided to trust my instinct and give Ledoyen a chance as I had a feeling it is old school yet also silently reinventing the Parisian dining trend!
-In love I have got to say this meal by Chef Christian Le Squer was simply perfect from start to the end, there was a weighted balance between sensibility, classiness, execution, taste and meal planning – having tried out some of the fussiest restaurants in Europe before here or after, I really enjoyed this French Classical style dining with a modern mentality.
+I have got to say this meal by Chef Christian Le Squer was simply perfect from start to the end, there was a weighted balance between sensibility, classiness, execution, taste and meal planning – having tried out some of the fussiest restaurants in Europe before here or after, I really enjoyed this French Classical style dining with a modern mentality.
 Yes you need to wear your full suit, tie and polished shoes.
 Haute Cuisine might be currently out of fashion in France, it seems to be falling back on more Casual Bourgeois Cuisines or Modern French dining styles like its surrounding neighbouring countries… but I still loved here with my own reasons, and the kitchen and whole team is definitely proud of their food here.

 Ledoyen Restaurant -